MatthewBJane/Meta_Analyses/README.md

-# Repository of Meta-Analytic Projects Data and Code
+#  Data and Code for Meta-Analysis Projects

-This repository contains the code and data for the meta-analytic projects by Matthew B Jané
+This repository contains the code and data for all meta-analytic projects by Matthew B Jané

 Directory for Rmarkdown Documents
 ---